VerifiedarXiv:2201.1190322 min

 Isolating what actually matters

-Now kill the three deflationary explanations.
+The three deflationary explanations get tested directly here.
 The setup is clean: one model (LaMDA 137B), the same problems, and three alternative prompts, each built to supply one suspected ingredient of a chain of thought without the rest.

 chain · Reasoning in plain language, then the answer.
 The full method.

 Variable compute only.
-This tests the worry that the win is just spending more tokens.
+This tests the worry that the win comes from spending more tokens.
 So prompt the model to output a row of dots, the same number of characters the equation would have, then the answer.
 Pure compute, the same token budget, zero content.
 Result: 6.4%, indistinguishable from the 6.5% baseline.
 Spending more tokens is not the mechanism.
-The tokens have to mean something.

-Put the three together and the conclusion is sharp.
+Taken together, the three ablations point to a sharp conclusion.
 It is not the equation, it is not the token count, and it is not knowledge-jogging.
 It is natural-language reasoning, placed before the answer, where the answer can follow from it.
 That is the one variant that moves the number: 14.3% against a clustered 5 to 6.5% for everything else.
-The deflationary explanations are dead.

 Beyond arithmetic, beyond the examples

-Math is where the effect is sharpest, but the method is made of language, so it travels.
+The effect is strongest in math, but the method is made of language, so it travels.
 The paper runs it on two more families of task.

 Commonsense reasoning is questions about how the everyday world works: would a pear sink in water, is this sports sentence plausible, what sequence of actions fulfills a spoken request.
 Here a chain of thought is the model stating the relevant facts before it commits.
 On Sports Understanding, PaLM 540B with a chain of thought reaches 95.4%, past both the prior system and an unaided human sports fan at 84%.
 On StrategyQA it clears the prior state of the art.
 The gain is not universal, and the authors say so: on CSQA it was minimal.
-Chain of thought is a lever, not a miracle, and it helps most where the task genuinely breaks into stated steps.
+Chain of thought helps most where the task genuinely breaks into stated steps.

-Symbolic reasoning is where the most revealing evidence lives, because two toy tasks isolate something the math problems cannot.
+Symbolic reasoning gives the most revealing evidence, because two toy tasks isolate something the math problems cannot.
 Last-letter concatenation: take the last letter of each word in a name and string them together.
 Coin flip: a coin starts heads, some people flip it and some do not, is it still heads?
 Both are trivial to specify, and both have a property the authors exploit.
 You can build a test case longer than any example you showed the model.
 Show it only two-word names, then ask about four-word names.
 Show it two-person coin flips, then ask about four-person ones.

 And again the floor is scale.
 These tasks are toys precisely because the chain in the exemplars already spells out the perfect procedure; all the model has to do is repeat the steps with new symbols.
 Small models still fail even that.
 The ability to mechanically apply a shown procedure to unseen symbols is, itself, something that only shows up around 100 billion parameters.